Unleashing Savings with R&D Tax Credits

 This is a huge change in the law from when it was first implemented in the 1950’s which was designed to be very taxpayer friendly and allow immediate expensing of research costs.

-Industries Affected by Tax Law Changes: Amortization of Research Expenses
+Industries Affected by Tax Law Changes

 The changes introduced by the TCJA to IRS Section 174 Research Expenses impact a wide range of industries.
 Businesses that engage in any form of research and development activities are likely to be affected by the new amortization requirements.
 These industries often include, but are not limited to: